MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/ns-eventdetectoroemadapter-detectioneventselector.md

 ## -description

+A structure to reference a specific detection event.

 ## -struct-fields

 ### -field Event

+TBD

 ### -field LangId

+The language ID.

 ### -field UserId

+Specifies the User.
+0 if no user indicated.

 ### -field Armed

+A BOOL that specifies if the keyword is currently armed.

 ## -remarks

+This structure is the part of the Event Detector OEM interface to be used for hardware keyword spotters.
+For more information, see [Voice Activation](https://docs.microsoft.com/windows-hardware/drivers/audio/voice-activation).

 ## -see-also